BIOGRAPHY

 until his graduation in the Summer of 1970.

-Following graduation Punong Guro Bolden relocated to the Mid-Hudson Valley
+Following graduation from college Tom relocated to the Mid-Hudson Valley

 Region in upstate New York to work as an engineer with IBM Corporation.
 Shortly